techidaily/site-win11-tips/source/_posts/download-and-install-windows-11-arm-with-a-focus-on-iso-guide.md

  Like its predecessor, the newest iteration of Microsoft's popular operating system can run on compatible ARM devices.
 However, Windows 11 now uses the new ARM64EC application binary interface (ABI) for ARM devices.
 It helps developers achieve native speed and makes it compatible with x64 apps and their dependencies.

- Microsoft explains in detail[ARM64EC and its potential on its Windows Blogs](https://blogs.windows.com/windowsdeveloper/2021/06/28/announcing-arm64ec-building-native-and-interoperable-apps-for-windows-11-on-arm/) .
+ Microsoft explains in detail [ARM64EC and its potential on its Windows Blogs](https://blogs.windows.com/windowsdeveloper/2021/06/28/announcing-arm64ec-building-native-and-interoperable-apps-for-windows-11-on-arm/) .

  If you have an ARM-based device that hasn't officially received the upgrade yet or want to install Windows 11 on your ARM-based Mac, you can do so using the Windows 11 ARM64 ISO file.
 That said,[Windows 11 and M1 Macs bring some additional challenges](https://www.makeuseof.com/will-windows-11-work-on-mac/) to the table that you should be aware of.